NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    In this tutorial we will build a polyphenylene dendrimer using some automization.

+.. card:: Glycosylation
+   :link: example_glycosylation
+   :link-type: ref

+   In this tutorial we will glycosylate a protein.

 .. card:: Molecular Dynamics
    :link: example_md
    :link-type: ref